embeddedarm/ts7800v2-utils/README.md

     ts7800ctl, for accessing ADCs, WDT, and sleep function.

-    pwmctl, for controlling the PWMs
+    pwmctl, for controlling the PWMs.

+    idleinject, for keeping the system from cooking itself.